Gloverall Heritage - Over 50 Years History

 In 1962 to keep up with demand a new custom built casual outerwear clothing factory is opened in Northamptonshire.
 Gloverall’s design team innovate more fashionable duffle and casual outerwear making them even more popular.
 New markets are developed in the rest of Europe, Hong Kong, Japan, Australia, New Zealand and South Africa.
 By the end of the 1960s Gloverall has achieved significant sales in well over forty countries.

-North America, USA and Scandinavia become major markets and by the mid-1970s Japan becomes Gloverall’s
+North America, USA and Scandinavia become major markets and by the mid-1970s Japan becomes Gloverall’s biggest export market.

 1977- Gloverall export sales are recognised in the Silver Jubilee Honours list.